rusty-celery/rusty-celery/README.md

 We welcome contributions from everyone regardless of your experience level with Rust.
 For complete beginners, see [HACKING_QUICKSTART.md](https://github.com/rusty-celery/rusty-celery/blob/master/HACKING_QUICKSTART.md).

-If you already know the basics of Rust, the [Rusty Celery Book](https://rusty-celery.github.io/) is the best place to start.
-If you're coming from Python you may also be interested to know [what's different](https://rusty-celery.github.io/coming-from-python/index.html).
-And if you've never heard of Celery, the official [Celery Project](http://www.celeryproject.org/) is a great source of tutorials and overviews.
+If you already know the basics of Rust but are new to Celery, check out the [Rusty Celery Book](https://rusty-celery.github.io/) or the original Python [Celery Project](http://www.celeryproject.org/).

 ## Quick start